kimmcerlean/the-state-of-divorce/README.md

 ## State-level work-family policies

 This file requires a list of state-level work family policies and related variables.
 Some of these were compiled using the CPS or the GSS and so those codes are included in this folder (subfolder: state-data-compilation).
 However, many of these policies came from a variety of sources and I compiled many via Excel.
 Therefore, I include in a separate folder in this GitHub ("structural support for working families") the .dta file you can directly use for analysis (merged onto the PSID data in step "b\_state-level-analysis\_main-results.do").
 For this to work, that file needs to be downloaded from GitHub and placed wherever you have your global created\_data set to go.
+You can then ignore step a in state analysis folder.

 ## PSID file info